-In 1991, the German Bundestag decided to move the seat of parliament and parts of the federal government to Berlin.
+In 1991, the German Bundestag decided to relocate the seat of parliament and parts of the federal government to Berlin.
 In order to manage the structural change this triggered in the Bonn region, the so-called "five-pillar model" was developed:

 - Pillar 3 "Region of science and research"

-- Pillar 5 "Model of an environmentally sound urban landscape and cultural region"
+- Pillar 5 "Model of an environmentally compatible urban landscape and cultural region"

-This strategic approach was laid down in the Berlin/Bonn Act in 1994 and a support programme was implemented in the region.
-Between 1994 and 2004, financial resources totalling some EUR 1.437 billion were spent on 90 compensation projects and a further 210 individual measures.
+This strategic approach was laid down in the Berlin/Bonn Act in 1994 and a support program was implemented in the region.
+Between 1994 and 2004, financial resources totaling approximately 1.437 billion euros were spent on 90 compensation projects and a further 210 individual measures.
 The majority of these funds were invested in the area of "science and research".
-All in all, the projects and measures have led to a successful structural change.
-Bonn is economically more broadly positioned with two DAX-listed companies, the investments in science and research have led to comprehensive innovation potential with a highly qualified workforce structure, the new settlements of UN institutions continue to assign Bonn an important international role in the field of sustainability, and finally Bonn has remained the second political centre in Germany.
+Overall, the projects and measures have led to successful structural change.
+Bonn has a broader economic base with two DAX-listed corporations, the investments in science and research have led to extensive innovation potential with a highly qualified workforce structure, the relocation of UN institutions continues to assign Bonn an important international role in the field of sustainability and, ultimately, Bonn has remained the second political center in Germany.

-The permanent and fair division of labour between the federal capital Berlin and the federal city of Bonn was laid down in the Berlin/Bonn Act of 1994.
-According to this law, the preservation and promotion of political functions in the Federal City of Bonn must be implemented in the following policy areas:
+The permanent and fair division of labor between the federal capital Berlin and the federal city Bonn has been laid down in the Berlin/Bonn Act of 1994.
+According to this, the preservation and promotion of political functions in the federal city of Bonn is to be implemented in the following policy areas:

-It was also determined that federal ministries are located in Berlin and Bonn, with federal ministries in Bonn receiving a (second) office in Berlin and federal ministries in Berlin receiving a (second) office in Bonn.
-Today, six federal ministries have their first official seat in Bonn, in accordance with the policy areas defined at the time.
-These ministries, in particular, have close spatial links with existing or newly established institutions in Bonn.
-The Berlin/Bonn Act also stipulated that, overall, the greater part of ministerial jobs should be retained in the city of Bonn.
+In addition, it was determined that federal ministries would be located in Berlin and Bonn, with federal ministries in Bonn having a (second) official residence in Berlin and federal ministries in Berlin having a (second) official residence in Bonn.
+Today, six federal ministries have their first official seat in Bonn, which correspond to the policy areas defined at the time.
+These ministries in particular have close spatial links to existing or newly established institutions in Bonn.
+The Berlin/Bonn Act also stipulated that, overall, the greater part of ministerial jobs should be maintained in the city of Bonn.
 However, the majority of jobs have already been registered in Berlin since 2008.
-Over time, the ratio of the distribution between the government locations of Berlin and Bonn has increasingly developed to the disadvantage of the Federal City of Bonn.
+In this context, the ratio of the division between the government locations of Berlin and Bonn has developed over time to the disadvantage of the federal city of Bonn.
+In the federal government's 2021 division cost report, the ratio of ministerial jobs is given as around 70 percent (Berlin) to 30 percent (Bonn).

 Supplementary agreement to the Berlin/Bonn Act

-In their coalition agreement of 07.12.2021, the parties supporting the federal government agreed to conclude a supplementary agreement with the Bonn region on the Berlin/Bonn Act.
+In their coalition agreement of December 7, 2021, the parties supporting the federal government agreed to conclude a supplementary agreement with the Bonn region on the Berlin/Bonn Act.
 The agreement states: "We stand by the Berlin/Bonn Act.
 To this end, the federal government will conclude a contractual supplementary agreement with the Bonn region and the states of North Rhine-Westphalia and Rhineland-Palatinate."
-Against this background, the responsible Federal Minister for Housing, Urban Development and Construction (BMWSB), Klara Geywitz, visited the Bonn, Rhine-Sieg, Ahrweiler and Neuwied region in the spring of 2022 and held initial talks on the subject of the supplementary agreement.
+Against this background, the responsible Federal Minister for Housing, Urban Development and Construction (BMWSB), Klara Geywitz, visited the Bonn, Rhine-Sieg, Ahrweiler and Neuwied region in spring 2022 and held initial talks on the subject of the supplementary agreement.

-The BMWSB aims to reach an agreement on a supplementary agreement with the Bonn region and the federal states of North Rhine-Westphalia and Rhineland-Palatinate on key points for a supplementary agreement by the end of 2023.
+The BMWSB is aiming to reach agreement with the Bonn region and the federal states of North Rhine-Westphalia and Rhineland-Palatinate on key points for a supplementary agreement by the end of 2023.

 From the perspective of the region, it is in the interest of the Federal Republic of Germany if the core competencies bundled here in a unique way are complemented in a special way by the federal government and also used by the federal government itself.
 The federal government and the states of NRW and RLP, together with the region, should use the supplementary agreement to the Berlin/Bonn Act as an opportunity to further develop Bonn and the region into the German competence center for sustainability.